ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 This week we'll cover the topic of spin-polarized systems.
 For metals, there are a couple of complications which mean we have to treat them differently from systems with a non-zero band gap.

+As before, all inpus and scripts you need can be found in `/opt/MSE404-MM/docs/labs/lab06` and you should make a copy of the folder to your home directory.

 <!-- <div markdown="span" style="margin: 0 auto; text-align: center"> -->
 <!-- [Download the input files for this tutorial](./assets/lab08_input.zip){ .md-button .md-button--primary } -->